-In the last few years, kinetic type driven projects have increased in popularity, showing up in movie opens, commercials and music videos.
-The following videos utilize a variety of typography techniques, both organic and digital, and represent some of the very best kinetic type based projects being created today!
+In the last few years, kinetic, type-driven projects have increased in popularity, showing up in movie intros, commercials, and music videos.
+If you’re new to typography, animating text is much simpler than you’d think.
+We’ve included some tutorials throughout this post that should get you started on the right foot.
+These videos showcase a variety of typography techniques, both organic and digital, and represent some of the very best kinetic, type-based projects being created today!

-By John Reynolds – Typography uniquely animates the words of Steve Jobs’ famous Stanford commencement address in this clean video.
+Typography uniquely animates Steve Jobs’s famous Stanford commencement address in this clean video.

 29 Ways to Stay Creative

-by TO-FU – Beautiful typography and clean motion graphic elements provide the structure for this charming video on staying creative.
+Beautiful typography and clean motion graphics elements provide the structure for this charming video on staying creative.

 Rules of Fight Club

-by Adrian Moran – Relive the famous “Rules of Fight Club” monologue with this fan-tribute typographic video.
-Cool 2-color design and grunge style!
+Relive the famous “Rules of Fight Club” monologue with this fan-tribute typographic video.
+Cool duotone design and grunge aesthetic!

 The Alphabet 2

-by n9ve – In this dynamic video, each letter of the alphabet is represented in a unique way.
-This one is a visual delight!
+This dynamic video presents each letter of the alphabet in a unique way.

-by Oliver Ferland – A stylized typographic video of a speech made by famous philosopher, Terence McKenna.
-Variety of typefaces and motion techniques.
+A stylized typographic video of a speech by philosopher Terence McKenna.
+It features a variety of typefaces and motion techniques.